-Israeli Eurovision Winner Netta Signs With S-Curve Records/BMG
+Israeli Eurovision Winner Netta Signs Single Deal With S-Curve Records/BMG

-Israeli singer Netta, whose song “Toy” won the Eurovision Song Contest earlier this month, has been signed by S-Curve Records/BMG with representation for the world.
+Israeli singer Netta, whose “Toy” won the Eurovision Song Contest earlier this month, has signed a deal for the song with S-Curve Records/BMG.

 A quirky electronic tune, which features English lyrics and a scat-like vocal, “Toy” has amassed more than 60 million views on YouTube and reached No. 1 on Spotify’s Viral 50 chart around the globe, claiming the top spot in the U.S., UK, and Australia.